IsinBlockchainTeam/kbc-icp-incubator-library/blockchain/README.md

 ## Getting Started

 1. Move inside the `blockchain` with `cd blockchain`
-2. Rename the `.npmrc.template` file to `.npmrc` and fill in the missing information
-3. Run `npm install` to install the required dependencies
+2. Run `npm install` to install the required dependencies
-4. Rename the `.env.template` file to `.env` and fill in the missing information
+3. Rename the `.env.template` file to `.env` and fill in the missing information
-5. Compile smart contracts with `npm run compile`
+4. Compile smart contracts with `npm run compile`
-6. In a new terminal, run `npm run node` for starting the local Hardhat blockchain
+5. In a new terminal, run `npm run node` for starting the local Hardhat blockchain
-7. Deploy the smart contracts with `npm run deploy -- --network localhost`
+6. Deploy the smart contracts with `npm run deploy -- --network localhost`

 ### Environment Variables Configuration